 You will need the following:

-- Vehicle registration or other proof-of-ownership for each vehicle.
+- Valid registration for each vehicle.

 What should I bring with me in the racecar or motorcycle?